-Unit 1 - Safety & Security in Construction (external assessment)

-Unit 2 - Practical Construction skills (internal assessment)

-Unit 3 - Planning Construction Projects (internal assessment)
+- Unit 1 Safety & Security in Construction (external assessment) - Unit 2 Practical Construction skills (internal assessment) - Unit 3 Planning Construction Projects (internal assessment)

 This course is structured in a 'plan, do, review' approach to learning, where learners are introduced to planning activities, carrying them out and reviewing the outcomes.
+This is an ideal opportunity for pupils who prefer a more practical and vocational experience.